Notes for the 5th-Edition

 short-lived species, such as goblins and ogres.
 The longer-lived species, such as elves, do not

 mature quickly nor have many viable offspring.
-Members of these species often seem less driven and
+Significant numbers of these species often seem less driven and

-less ambitious, preferring instead to slowly sample everything life has to offer; they rarely
+less ambitious than typical humans, preferring instead to slowly sample everything life has to offer; they rarely

-dedicate their lives to single purposes, and considerable numbers of them have been known to
+dedicate their lives to single purposes or specialities, and considerable numbers of them have been known to

 suddenly pack up and start new identitites and lives someplace else.
-Other long-lived species, such
+Some long-lived species, such

-as Dwarfs, tend to be singularly focused on perfecting one or two of their life's pursuits.
+as Dwarfs, do tend to be singularly focused and enjoy working toward perfecting only one or two of their

 Languages